amirovsunnat/amirovsunnat/README.md

 Welcome to my tech playground! 🚀

-I'm an aspiring software engineer based in [Your Location], with a passion for turning code into innovative solutions.
+I'm an aspiring software engineer based in Tashkent City, with a passion for turning code into innovative solutions.

 ## 🌟 About Me